How to Drain an RV Water Heater! A Must do!

 What everyone needs to know about their RV water heater!
 Especially for new RVers!
 This must know tip will keep you on the road and your water flowing nice and fresh.

-Also, if you get into a good habit of draining your tanks when the fall comes it will be as easy as one, two, and three to drain and get your RV winterized.
+If you get into a good habit of draining your tanks when the fall comes it will be as easy as one, two, and three to drain and get your RV winterized.

 This spring he decided to hook up his RV and get it ready for camping.
-He hooked up the water and noticed some leaks.
-He brought it to us so we could check it out for him.
+He hooked up the water and noticed some leaks, so he brought it to us to check it out for him.
 We found that almost every tank he had in his RV was leaking!
 Even his water lines where leaking.
 To make a long story short, he is now ready to go back camping this summer.
 Unfortunately, it all came at a price and after having to spend $8,000.00 to get it all leak free he will now forever remember to drain and winterize his RV.

-I hope that you will not have to learn the same lesson and will either winterize your unit or take it into your local dealer.
+I hope that you will not have to personally learn the same lesson and will either winterize your unit or take it into your local dealer.
 For some local dealers check out the link below: